 - 1. The standards apply within the RSF zone only on developments meeting the size requirements of subsection (3) below and located: - a.
-At least partially within one thousand three hundred twenty feet of a CC, CA, or DT zone or CC3 zoning overlay; or - At least partially within one thousand three hundred twenty feet of a street with weekday transit service frequency of fifteen minutes or less; or - c.
-On a lot that is a transitional site as described in SMC 17C.110.330. - The text of (1)(a) and (c) above extends the smaller lot size and dimensions in Table 17C.110-3 within one quarter mile of CC zones; these are currently only available by RSF-C rezone. - The text of (1)(b) also adds areas within a quarter mile of frequent transit service.
+At least partially within one thousand three hundred twenty feet of a CC, CA, or DT zone or CC3 zoning overlay; or - b.
+On a lot that is a transitional site as described in SMC 17C.110.330.

+The text of (1)(a) and (b) above extends the smaller lot size and dimensions in Table 17C.110-3 within one quarter mile of CC zones, and to sites next to zoning districts with higher density zones; these are currently only available by RSF-C rezone.

-- 2. To determine eligibility of a site, distances in subsections (1)(a) and (b) above are measured as the walking distance from the zone/overlay boundary, or public right-of-way edge of the nearest transit route, to the lot line of the site containing the development. - 3.
-The maximum size for a development using the compact lot standards of Table 17C.110-3 in the RSF zone is one and a half acres.
+2. To determine eligibility of a site, the distance in subsection (1)(a) above is measured in a straight line between the zone/overlay boundary to the lot line of the site containing the development.

+- 3. The maximum size for a development using the compact lot standards of Table 17C.110-3 in the RSF zone is one and a half acres.
 Compact lot developments over one and a half acres must be approved as a planned unit development. - C. The design standards of SMC 17C.110.310 apply to projects using the compact lot standards in Table 17C.110-3 in order to complement and reinforce positive residential character.

-Section \\\.
+Section \\.
 That SMC 17C.110.350 is amended to read as follows: